 5. Video intro extension

 The video intro extension launches a pop up video when the learner first opens the course.
 With an interesting video you can grab the learner’s attention and build engagement.
-An intro video is also a perfectly timed opportunity to introduce the Evolve interface and ensure a smooth and enjoyable user experience, even for Evolve newbies.
+An Intro video is an opportunity to introduce the Evolve interface and ensure a smooth and enjoyable user experience.
+The Intro video also has a full screen mode, so you can get cinematic and really make a good first impression!

 Get a demo of our digital learning content

-We'd be delighted to take you through a demo of our digital learning content.
-We can also provide training if you want to create your own content.
-We specialise in the creation of multi-device eLearning content.
+We'd be delighted to take you through a demo of our Evolve eLearning.
+We can also provide specific training in Evolve course creation if you want to create content internally.
+We specialise in the creation of multi-device online courses and assets.